rook/rook/PendingReleaseNotes.md

 - Rook can now be configured to read "region" and "zone" labels on Kubernetes nodes and use that information as part of the CRUSH location for the OSDs.
 - Rgw pods have liveness probe enabled
+- Rgw is now configured with the Beast backend as of the Nautilus release

 ## Breaking Changes